SEND Termly Parent Forum

 At Ashleigh Primary School and Nursery we are committed to ensuring that all learners have access to learning opportunities, and for those who are at risk of not learning, we will intervene.
 This does not mean that all vulnerable learners have SEN. Only those with a learning difficulty that requires special educational provision will be identified as having SEN. Barriers to learning-core offer.

-Our SEN profile for 2017-18 shows that we have 11.5% of children (excluding Nursery), identified as having SEN, and 0% have an Education Health and Care Plan or Statement of Educational Need.
+Our SEN profile for 2019-20 shows that we have 8.9% of children, identified as having SEN, and 0.4% have an Education Health and Care Plan or Statement of Educational Need.

 Assessing SEN at Ashleigh Primary School and Nursery